npq7721/CoralliumMasternodeSetup/README.md

 Steps:

 **0) Create a new VPS** or use existing one.
 Recommended VPS resource configuration is similar to the vultr's $5/mo (25GB SSD/1xCPU/1GB RAM, Ubuntu 16.04).
 It can handle several MNs running simultaneously on the same public IP address but they have to use dirfferent ports.
-Therefore you cannot easily run more than one XGCS MN on the same box.
+Therefore you cannot easily run more than one CRLM MN on the same box.
 Different coins are fine.

 **1)** In Windows wallet, **create a new receiving address** and name it **mn1** for example.

-**2) Send exactly 500000 XGCS to this new address**.
+**2) Send exactly 500000 CRLM to this new address**.
 NOTE: if you are setting up many msternodes and wish to perform multiple 500k payments in a row before following through steps (3)-(6), make sure you select correct __inputs__ for each payment or __lock__ your 500k coins manually after each payment using Coin Control Features, otherwise your coins may get reused and only last payment will yield valid masternode output.
 The wallet will lock your payments automatically after you restart it in step (6).

 **3) View masternode outputs** - output transaction ID and transaction index in wallet Debug Console (Tools -> Debug console) by typing: